xocelyk/xocelyk.github.io/about.md

 - IC2 Institute
     - Collaborated with MIT Lab for computational physiology to build a classifier for poor health literacy from patient clinical notes
-    - Using [All of Us](https://www.researchallofus.org/about/) research program/dataset for risk assessment for health outcomes, in particular analyzing the relationship between social determinatns of health and clinical outcomes
+    - Using [All of Us](https://www.researchallofus.org/about/) research program/dataset for risk assessment for health outcomes, in particular analyzing the relationship between social determinants of health and clinical outcomes
-    - With Craig Watkins, pitched an app protocol to do behavioral health coaching with ecological momentary assessment [Texas Health Catalyst](https://dellmed.utexas.edu/healthscape/collaborative-opportunities/colab/texas-health-catalyst) at Dell Medical School.
+    - With Craig Watkins, pitched an app protocol to do behavioral health coaching with ecological momentary assessment to [Texas Health Catalyst](https://dellmed.utexas.edu/healthscape/collaborative-opportunities/colab/texas-health-catalyst) at Dell Medical School.
 Our pitch was selected as a Phase 2 Finalist with about an 8% acceptance rate.

 - AI Health Lab
     - Experimenting with serialization approaches for language models to do inference on health time series data